kreismit/ECE4960/labs.md

 ![Yaw Screenshot](Lab6/Images/Screenshot_2020-10-15_18-38-07.png)
 Figure 8.
 Gyro angle readings from yaw at right angles.

 Note how stable the readings are, compared to those of the accelerometer.
-The wiggles in the graph are *real* - they were when I was positioning the robot or not holding it perfectly still.
+The wiggles in the graph are *real* - I was repositioning the robot or not holding it perfectly still.
 However, the gyro readings can be ruined by bad calibration.

 ![Stationary Screenshot](Lab6/Images/Screenshot_2020-10-15_18-33-32.png)
 Figure 9.
 Calibration doesn't always work.